Jako/emo/README.md

 encryption instead of using an out-dated and over-used hack such as hexadecimal or unicode encoding (not encryption) of email addresses.
 Also, all traces of href attributes as well as 'mailto:' strings and '@' characters are hidden from spam-bots.
-But it does not modify adresses inside <form> tags.
+But it does not modify adresses inside &lt;form&gt; tags.
 So posted and not validated forms do not break.

 If the 'No javascript' message contains a number, a link to a MODX resource with